 Stereophile and Carver Amps would go on to have legal debates against each other.
 Stereophile would go on to sue Bob Carver over copyrighted material and Carver Amplifiers to sue Stereophile for bias concerning Carver Amplifiers products.
 In the end the cases were settled in court with neither of the two camps winning over any form of damages done.

 Even his most expensive units like the Sunfire Signature unit won’t go above the $2,000 price mark.
 You can find numerous Carver amplifiers for sale on eBay and other shopping sites all over the web and never find an expensive amplifier.
 While other commercial amplifiers march all the way up past $5,000 and beyond, Carver amplifiers stay below the $2,000 price tag yet they do not compromise quality and efficiency by any means.
 If you were to look for the best audio equipment in the entire world but you didn’t want to shell out more than what was reasonable then do not fret.
 There is no need to look up for the most expensive gear because you can now get the best audio quality with a low price that sounds just as great as any other audio amplifier marketed today.
-With an affordable price but equally amazing quality you can do the best and more with Carver amps.
+With an affordable price but equally amazing quality you can do the best and more with Carver amplifiers for sale.